HowestX/howestx-docs/final.md

 You can use [Apache Directory Studio](https://directory.apache.org/studio/) (not to be confused with Apache Directory), a tool based on Eclipse, to experiment with LDAP.

-After downloading, run the Apache Directory Studio and create a new connection:
+After downloading, run the Apache Directory Studio and create a new connection

 ![Adding a new connection: specifying the hostname](images/ads-new-connection-1.png "Adding a new connection: specifying the hostname")
 ![Adding a new connection: providing the username and password for a simple bind](images/ads-new-connection-2.png "Adding a new connection: providing the username and password for a simple bind")

-Now we can browse the LDAP server:
+Now we can browse the LDAP server

 ![An overview of user information retrieved over LDAP](images/ads-overview.png "An overview of user information retrieved over LDAP")